Rooked1/100-days-of-code/log.md

 **Today's Progress**: Completed 'Search and Replace' challenge on freeCodeCamp.
 Almost by accident tbh, they all count though!

 **Thoughts**: Need to think about what methods work / differences between array/object strings.

+### Day 33: - 05 Feb 2017

+**Today's Progress**: Completed 'Pig Latin' challenge on freeCodeCamp.
+First time ever completed in a day!

+**Thoughts**: Got it to work but need to go back and check why loop didnt work to make it neater.

+### Day 32: - 04 Feb 2017

+**Today's Progress**: Completed 'Search and Replace' challenge on freeCodeCamp.
+Almost by accident tbh, they all count though!

+**Thoughts**: Need to think about what methods work / differences between array/object strings.